The Myth Makers: Casting and characters

 On 21 May 1965, Maureen O'Brien and Peter Purves were contracted in their roles until the end of The Myth Makers.
-During the production break after the filming of Galaxy 4 and "Mission to the Unknown", Wiles had decided to renew Purves for a further 20 episodes, while not renewing O'Brien's contract, having witnessed her arguing about her lines during rehearsals for Galaxy 4.
-O'Brien and Purves were informed of Wiles's decision on 3 September.
-O'Brien was shocked, as she had returned from holiday expecting to maintain her regular role; however, she was ultimately glad to move on, as she had disliked the role and the scripts.
-Vicki's departure required rewriting, as well as an introduction of a new character to replace Vicki, who had already been written into the script for the next serial, The Daleks' Master Plan.
-On 9 September, Adrienne Hill was contracted to play Katarina in five episodes; she was cast by the production team of The Daleks' Master Plan.
+During the production break after the filming of Galaxy 4 and "Mission to the Unknown", Wiles had decided to renew Purves's contract for a further 20 episodes, while not renewing O'Brien's, having witnessed arguments regarding her dialogue in rehearsals for Galaxy 4; he informed them on 3 September.
+O'Brien was shocked, as she had returned from holiday expecting to maintain her regular role; however, she was ultimately glad to move on, as she had disliked the role and scripts.
+Rewriting was required for Vicki's departure and the introduction of a replacement character, as Vicki had already been written into the script for the next serial, The Daleks' Master Plan.

+On 9 September, Adrienne Hill was contracted to play Katarina in five episodes, beginning with the final part of The Myth Makers; she was cast by the production team of The Daleks' Master Plan.
+Hill had previously auditioned for the role of Joanna in The Crusade (1965), which went to Jean Marsh, who later replaced Hill as companion Sara Kingdom in The Daleks' Master Plan.
+By the time Hill recorded The Myth Makers, the decision had already been taken not to continue with the character and she had pre-filmed Katarina's death for the following serial.

 Cotton brought actor Max Adrian to play King Priam.
 Playing Odysseus and Menelaus, respectively, Ivor Salter and Jack Melford had worked with Leeston-Smith on Thorndyke in 1964.
 Veteran actor Francis de Wolff was cast as Agamemnon, having previously portrayed Vasor in the Doctor Who serial The Keys of Marinus (1964).
 Adrian and de Wolff became irritated by Hartnell's difficulties remembering lines, while Hartnell was jealous and fearful of being upstaged by the actors, a concern with which he approached Wiles.
-Frances White was cast as Cassandra, but later asked Wiles to omit her name from the cast listings in Radio Times.
 Barrie Ingham, who portrayed Paris, had portrayed Alydon in the film Dr. Who and the Daleks some months earlier.
+Frances White was cast as Cassandra, but her name was omitted from all publicity; some sources claim White asked Wiles to omit her name from the cast listings in Radio Times, but she has no memory of this and said she was proud of her role and "quite cross" about her omission.
+Mike Reid, who was later known as a comedian and for his role in EastEnders, appeared in a non-speaking role as a Greek soldier.